Excitation and inhibition imbalance affects dynamical complexity through symmetries: Sampling

 \subsection{Motif characterization}

-To calculate the $z$-value for the number of expected motifs, we used sampled data to obtain the average expected number of each motif and the standard deviation of the expected number.
-Since the expected number for 3-motifs is always one order of magnitude less than the standard deviation, we consider motifs with an individual $z$-score of less than $-0.1$ to be repressed.
+To calculate the $z$-value for the number of expected motifs, we used sampled data to obtain each motif's average expected number and its expected standard deviation.
+Since the expected number for 3-motifs is always one order of magnitude less than the standard deviation, we consider motifs with an individual $z$-score of less than $-0.1$ to be suppressed.
 This repression typically corresponds to the absence of the motif in the graph.
-We then consider a given motif to be repressed in the population if it is tagged as repressed in at least 50\% of the population's individual graphs.
+We then consider a given motif to be suppressed in the population if it is tagged as suppressed in at least 50\% of the population's individual graphs.